wwwwwsssssxxxxx/rabbit/README.md

 About downloading:

-Only provide Google Play download channels, search for "小白兔VPN" can be, other download channels please be careful!
+Only provide Google Play download channels, other download channels please be careful!